sarvaatmak/House-Prices-Advanced-Regression-Techniques/README.md

 # Blending
 * Blending involves taking simple/weighted averages of our predictions to give our final predictions.

-## Saved Light Grading boosting, Stacked and XGBoost Regression Predictions to csv files.
+# Saved the predictions to csv files.